AviatrixSystems/terraform-modules-copilot/copilot_build_gcp/README.md

   Size of default data disk.
 If not set, no default data disk will be created.
 Default: 0.

+- **default_data_disk_name**

+  Name of default data disk.
+If default data disk is not created, this variable will be ignored.
+Default: "default-data-disk".

 - **additional_disks**

   A set of additional disks' `name` or `self_link` that will be attached to the copilot instance.
 Please refer to this [link](https://cloud.google.com/compute/docs/disks/add-persistent-disk) for instructions on how to create a disk.
 If not set, defaults to [].